 According to the complaint, Harmon was shot by Brownlee in Alameda County on April 16, 2021.
 His next court appearance is scheduled for Jan.
 3.

-The court filing also included three other murder charges and a charge of attempted murder for the killings of Paul Yaw, Salvador Debudey Jr. and Juan Alexander Vasquez, and the assault against Natasha LaTour, the lone survivor.
+The court filing also included three other murder charges and a charge of attempted murder for the killings of Paul Yaw, Salvador Debudey Jr. and Juan Alexanderthe assault Natasha LaTour, the lone survivor.